Newly released video shows California man screaming ‘I can’t breathe’ before dying in police custody - NewsBreak

 “Stop yelling!” one CHP officer said to Bronstein.

-A medical professional took his blood as he appeared unresponsive.Ohio police wound man shooting at vehicles on interstate
+A medical professional took his blood as he appeared unresponsive.ALSO ON WJBF: Child dies after SUV plows through Florida day care playground

 Authorities began CPR 11 minutes after Bronstein’s last screams, KXTV reported.
 A second video shows officers and paramedics unable to revive Bronstein.